Texas Permanent School Fund Sells 2,998 Shares of Regions Financial Co. (NYSE:RF)

 In other news, EVP Scott M. Peters sold 12,000 shares of the business’s stock in a transaction dated Tuesday, April 27th.
 The shares were sold at an average price of $21.00, for a total value of $252,000.00.
 Following the completion of the sale, the executive vice president now owns 23,036 shares in the company, valued at approximately $483,756.
 The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
 Also, EVP Ronald G. Smith sold 56,147 shares of the business’s stock in a transaction dated Tuesday, February 16th.
 The shares were sold at an average price of $20.23, for a total transaction of $1,135,853.81.
 Following the completion of the sale, the executive vice president now owns 219,667 shares of the company’s stock, valued at approximately $4,443,863.41.
 The disclosure for this sale can be found here.
 In the last 90 days, insiders sold 156,147 shares of company stock valued at $3,245,534.
 Company insiders own 0.47% of the company’s stock.

 RF has been the subject of a number of recent research reports.
+DA Davidson initiated coverage on shares of Regions Financial in a research note on Monday, April 19th.
+They issued a “neutral” rating and a $20.00 price objective for the company.
+Argus lifted their price objective on shares of Regions Financial from $15.00 to $20.00 and gave the stock a “buy” rating in a research note on Tuesday, January 26th.
 Raymond James reissued an “outperform” rating and issued a $23.00 price objective (up from $21.00) on shares of Regions Financial in a research note on Tuesday, April 13th.
-Jefferies Financial Group lifted their price objective on shares of Regions Financial from $22.00 to $24.00 and gave the stock a “buy” rating in a research note on Friday, April 9th.
-Credit Suisse Group lifted their price objective on shares of Regions Financial from $17.00 to $19.00 and gave the stock a “neutral” rating in a research note on Monday, January 25th.
-Deutsche Bank Aktiengesellschaft lifted their price objective on shares of Regions Financial from $19.00 to $22.00 and gave the stock a “hold” rating in a research note on Thursday, April 1st.
-Finally, Barclays lifted their price target on shares of Regions Financial from $22.00 to $23.00 and gave the stock an “underweight” rating in a research note on Monday, April 26th.
-One analyst has rated the stock with a sell rating, seven have given a hold rating and fifteen have assigned a buy rating to the company.
+Morgan Stanley lifted their price objective on shares of Regions Financial from $23.00 to $24.00 and gave the stock an “overweight” rating in a research note on Monday, March 8th.
+Finally, JPMorgan Chase & Co. lifted their price objective on shares of Regions Financial from $22.00 to $23.00 and gave the stock an “overweight” rating in a research note on Monday, May 3rd.
+One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and fifteen have given a buy rating to the company’s stock.
 The stock currently has a consensus rating of “Buy” and a consensus price target of $19.47.

 About Regions Financial